The recurrence spectrum for dynamical systems beyond specification

 \subsection{Acknowledgments}

+I thank anonymous referees and the editor for their careful readings of the manuscript and giving valuable suggestions.
 Part of this paper was written while I was staying in University of Maryland.
 I thank James A. Yorke for his hospitality during this visit.
-This research was partially supported by the JSPS KAKENHI 25K21999, Grant-in-Aid for Challenging Research (Exploratory).
+This research was partially supported by the JSPS KAKENHI 25K21999.